philj56/tofi/README.md

   the first frame).
 Again, on battery power on my laptop, drawing a fullscreen window (2880px × 1800px) takes ~20ms on the first frame, whereas a dmenu-like ribbon (2880px × 60px) takes ~1ms.

+* `--num-results` - By default, tofi auto-detects how many results will fit in the window.
+This is quite tricky when `--horizontal=true` is passed, and leads to a few ms slowdown (only in this case).
+Setting a fixed number of results will speed this up, but since this likely only applies to dmenu-like themes (which are already very quick) it's probably not worth setting this.

 * `--hint-font` - Getting really into it now, one of the remaining slow points is hinting fonts.
 For the dmenu theme on battery power on my laptop, with a